Gum-Joe/bedel/ROADMAP.md

   - [ ] :computer: Add messaging app in separate repo and have it installed by default
   - [ ] :lipstick: Add to sidebar
 - [ ] :fireworks: Release second beta
+- [ ] :package: Add package manager to install apps
+- [ ] :lipstick: Covert login view (views/login.ejs) to react and store the login in redux, so that we have a true single-page app. (v2.0.0?)
 - [ ] :bug: Bug fixes
 - [ ] :fireworks: Release a couple of release candidates
 - [ ] :bug: Bug fix them